KrzysztofTokarz/tech-task-andersen/tech-task/README.md

 Image carousel is made with ng-bootstrap, same for resposivity.

 There are unit tests created in components which i found myself worth testing, as most of the code is not too complex.

 I didn`t use BEM because in my opinion it is not necessary in angular as we have styles encapsulation here.

+Added text shadow to images captions, because on some images with white background this text was barely visible.

 ## Things that could be improved given more time
 - Overall testing improvements: